 Vulnerability is one of my favorite topics to talk about on my blog.
 Because without emotional openness it is hard to build a meaningful relationship with a romantic partner.

 And since reading Brené Brown’s book, The Gifts of Imperfection, last year I have been obsessed with understanding it better.

-And the more I understand vulnerability, the more I realize that it is what helped me be successful in my own adult romantic relationships.
+The more I understand the meaning of vulnerability, the more I realize that it’s what has helped me have successful romantic relationships as of late.

-In my early twenties, I used to be very hesitant when it came to being myself.
-I avoided speaking up for my needs and wants because I wanted to please.
-I thought that the more I agreed to what he likes, the less likely he would leave, right?
+In my early twenties, I was very hesitant to be myself.
+I avoided speaking up about my needs and wants because I wanted to please men.
+I thought that the more I agreed to what he liked, the less likely he would leave, right?

 Well, turns out the opposite is true.